The page has been translated by Gen AI.

 Caution

-Main Windows Exporter metrics
+#Windows Exporter metrics

 Memorymemorywindows_memory_available_bytesAvailable memory

-Memorymemorywindows_memory_cache_bytesCached memory
+Memorymemorywindows_memory_cache_bytescache memory

 Memorymemorywindows_memory_committed_bytesCommitted memory

-Memorymemorywindows_memory_commit_limitCommit limit
+Memorymemorywindows_memory_commit_limitcommit limit

 Table.
-Main Windows Exporter metrics
+Windows Exporter key metrics

 Color mode